I have had to treat my own horses' skin infections, so I am sharing the methods that have worked for me.

 - With a gloved hand and medicated soap, feel for and remove all scabs.
 Generally, you will find pink, inflamed skin behind those scabs.
 Scab removal has been shown to increase healing times.

-- Remove and throw away the used gloves.
+- Remove and throw away your used gloves.

 - Rinse your animal.